Ramiz69/Slider/README.md

 ### Usage

 #### code
-- init Slider with frame
+- init Slider with frame or use Auto Layout
 - add a view to your superview

 ## Author